hchiam/learning-firestore/README.md

 9. start a collection (and enter required info and a first document in the collection)
    - To actually create a sub-collection, you have to create at least 1 doc in it.

 I might have a tiny bit of [React](https://github.com/hchiam/learning-reactjs) in this repo, but it's only used as an example.
-You can see another example using Firebase in my [Vue demo repo](https://github.com/hchiam/vuejsfirebase/blob/master/src/App.vue).
+You can see another example in a repo with [Vue + Firebase](https://github.com/hchiam/vuejsfirebase/blob/master/src/App.vue).

 ```jsx
 const db = firebase.firestore();